 Often pheochromocytomas enhance (light up brightly) on an MRI scan which is so characteristic that it by itself clinches the diagnosis.
 Of course, pheochromocytoma patients still need to have their plasma and urine (24 hour collection) measurements of fractionated metanephrines and catecholamines measured and be appropriately prepared prior to adrenalectomy.

-On MR, adrenocortical carcinoma shows low signal intensity on T1-weighted images, high signal on T2-weighted images, and strong and heterogeneous contrast enhancement with slow washout.
+On MR, adrenocortical carcinomas show low signal intensity on T1-weighted images, high signal on T2-weighted images, and strong and heterogeneous contrast enhancement with slow washout.
 Similarly, metastasis to the adrenal gland can appear very variable on an MRI scan.

-Are Nuclear Medicine Scans Useful to Evaluate Adrenal Tumors?
+Are Nuclear Medicine Scans Useful For Evaluating Adrenal Tumors?

-A nuclear medicine scan uses radioactive substances (very low radiation dose) to take pictures of areas inside the body.
+A nuclear medicine scan uses radioactive substances (a very low radiation dose) to take pictures of areas inside the body.
 The radioactive substance is injected into the body, and locates and binds to specific cells or tissues, including cancer cells.
-The technology is similar as a radioactive iodine scan used in thyroid disease, or a sestamibi scan used in parathyroid disease.
-Learn more about these scans here.
+The technology is similar to a radioactive iodine scan used in thyroid disease, or a sestamibi scan used in parathyroid disease.

 A nuclear medicine scan is only needed for certain cases of adrenal tumors, when CT and MRI scans are not sufficient.
-The most commonly used nuclear imaging scans in adrenal tumor imaging are • MIBG (I-131 MIBG) • DOTATATE PET (Gallium-68 PET/CT) • Regular PET (18-FDG-PET/CT)
+The most commonly used nuclear imaging scans in adrenal tumor imaging are:

 As a functional imaging modality, 18-FDG-PET/CT, which provides glucose metabolic information on malignant tumors, has shown great results for the detection of adrenal metastases.
 It is used in many cancer patients (including lung, breast, kidney, colorectal cancer and melanoma) and provided information for diagnosis, surveillance, and following therapy in these cases.
 Occasionally, an adrenal metastasis is the only evidence of cancer, and in those cases an adrenalectomy is indicted.
 Learn more about adrenal surgery for metastasis here.